Teterboro Airport: Notable incidents

 On October 11, 2006 a Cirrus SR20 took off from Teterboro and crashed in New York City at 2:42 pm local time.
 The aircraft struck the north side of an apartment building on the Upper East Side of Manhattan; it caused a fire in two apartments on the 40th and 41st floors, which was extinguished within an hour.
 The aircraft was owned and piloted by New York Yankees pitcher Cory Lidle, who died in the accident along with his flight instructor.
 As a result of this accident the FAA established restrictions on flying up the East River.

 Two midair collisions have occurred over the Hudson River involving aircraft that departed from Teterboro, one in 1976, and one in 2009.
 As a result of the later accident the FAA came up with new guidelines for pilots flying the Hudson River, including mandatory reporting points and separating slower helicopter traffic from faster fixed-wing traffic via assigned altitude blocks.

-On January 15, 2009, Teterboro Airport was suggested as a potential landing site for the crippled US Airways Flight 1549, whose engines were disabled on takeoff from nearby LaGuardia Airport after a flock of birds flew into the plane.
-The pilots determined that they did not have enough altitude to make it to Teterboro, instead choosing to attempt a landing in the Hudson River.
-The successful landing is referred to as the Miracle on the Hudson.

 On August 21, 2009, around 3:00 a.m., a Beechcraft Baron crashed while attempting to land.
 The pilot and passenger survived but sustained burns requiring the attention of Saint Barnabas Medical Center's burn unit, the only one in the state of New Jersey.
 The plane was believed to have originated at Reading, PA, and was carrying blood samples for Quest Diagnostics, which has a lab on property adjacent to Teterboro Airport.

-On October 1, 2010, at about 1:45 p.m., a G-4 Gulfstream overshot the runway.
-It was stopped by an arrester bed.
-Seven passengers and two pilots were on the plane.
-No one was injured.
-The cause of the accident has not been determined.

 On December 20, 2011, a single-engine TBM700 crashed on Interstate 287 near Morristown after leaving Teterboro Airport headed for Georgia.
 Five people, including a family of four and one other passenger, were killed.